-Porton Biopharma Limited is responsible for the development and manufacture of biopharmaceutical products and was formed on the 1st of April 2015 as a limited liability company, wholly owned by the Secretary of State for Health and Social Care.
+Porton Biopharma Limited is responsible for the development and manufacture of biopharmaceutical products and was formed in 1 April 2015 as a limited liability company, wholly owned by the Secretary of State for Health and Social Care.
+Revenue accrues from two principle sources: sales of Erwinase for the treatment of acute lymphoblastic leukaemia and Anthrax vaccine.